shikharrana/Perl-Practice/README.md

 # Perl-Practice
-Some codes that i practiced in my curriculum.
+Some scripts that I practiced in my curriculum.